Disclosure: This post may contain affiliate links and I may receive a commission if you purchase through them.

 Purchase Web Hosting

-The first thing you’ll want to do to start off is head on over to Siteground.
+The first thing you’ll want to do to start off is head on over to Bluehost.

 I always recommend choosing 36 months when you first start out for $3.95 per month because this is the best deal you can get and will save you money in the long run.

-Since this is an introductory price that can only be applied to your first invoice, once that period is over, you will have to pay regular price.
+Since this is an introductory price that can only be applied to your first invoice, once that period is over, you will have to pay regular price and you’ll never be able to get the same low price ever again.
+So as I already said earlier, make sure you choose 36 months or you might regret it later on!

-After getting your SSL certificate, navigate back to your Namecheap account to point your domain’s nameservers to your new host, Siteground.
+After getting your SSL certificate, navigate back to your Namecheap account to point your domain’s nameservers to your new host, Bluehost.

 Go to your Namecheap account dashboard and then select Domain List on the left-hand side of the screen.